AJMauger/AJMauger/README.md

 - 👋 Hi, I’m Adam
-- 👀 I’m interested in elementary particles, fugus and molds
+- 👀 I’m interested in elementary particles
-- 🌱 I’m currently asleep
+- 🌱 I’m currently chasing a lepton
-- 💞️ I’m looking to collaborate on chopsticks
+- 💞️ I’m looking to collaborate on hadrons
 - 📫 How to reach me go left, then right

 <!---